 H4 is completely different from the other three timekeepers.
 Just 13 cm in diameter and weighing 1.45 kg, it looks like a very large pocket watch.
 Harrison's son William set sail for the West Indies, with H4, aboard the ship Deptford on 18 November 1761.
 They arrived in Jamaica on 19 January 1762, where the watch was found to be only 5.1 seconds slow!
-It was a remarkable achievement but it would be some time before the Board of Longitude was sufficiently satisfied to award Harrison the prize.
+It was a remarkable achievement but it would be some time before the Commissioners of Longitude sufficiently satisfied to grant Harrison a reward.

 A second trial of H4 was arranged and William departed for Barbados aboard the Tartar on 28 March 1764.
 As with the first trial, William used H4 to predict the ship's arrival at Madeira with extraordinary accuracy.
-The watch's error was computed to be 39.2 seconds over a voyage of 47 days, three times better than required to win the £20,000 longitude prize.
-The Board of Longitude, however, implied that the watch was a fluke and would not be satisfied unless others of the same kind could be made and tested.
-Harrison would be paid £10,000 as soon as he disclosed his secrets and handed over his mechanisms to the Astronomer Royal, with the remaining £10,000 being paid when other timekeepers of the same type, accurate enough to find longitude to within 30 miles, were made.
+The watch's error was computed to be 39.2 seconds over a voyage of 47 days, three times better than required to win the maximum reward of £20,000.

-At first, Harrison refused to accept any of these proposals, but the Board was equally adamant.
+At first, Harrison refused to accept any of these proposals, but the Commissioners were equally adamant.
 After several weeks, both John and William agreed to disclose the inner workings of H4.

 In August 1765, a panel of six experts gathered at Harrison's house in London and examined the watch.
 One week later, they were satisfied that the disclosure was complete and had signed a certificate to this effect.
 The Board then insisted that the four timekeepers should be handed over to them, and asked Harrison to recommend someone who could copy H4.
-Reluctantly, he recommended Larcum Kendall, a leading watchmaker who had probably contributed to the construction of H4, and finally received the first half of the longitude prize.
+Reluctantly, he recommended Larcum Kendall, a leading London watchmaker who had probably contributed to the construction of H4, and finally received the first £10,000.

-In order to qualify for the second half of the prize, Harrison had to make at least two more watches and have them tested.
-The Board of Longitude insisted that he make these copies of H4 himself, but took the original away for testing at the Royal Observatory.
-Nevil Maskelyne, who had been appointed Astronomer Royal in 1765, remained unconvinced that a watch could be more reliable than the lunar distance method for finding Greenwich Time.
+In order to qualify for the second half of the full reward, Harrison had to make at least two more watches and have them tested.
+The Commissioners of Longitude insisted that he make these copies of H4 himself.
+Instead, the original went away for testing at the Royal Observatory by Nevil Maskelyne, who had been appointed Astronomer Royal in 1765.

 John Harrison (now in his seventies) and William worked on a fifth timekeeper (H5), while Kendall made good progress on his copy of H4.
 Kendall's watch, now known as K1, was completed in 1769 and inspected in early 1770 by the same panel that had examined H4.
 William Harrison was also present and admitted that the copy was exceptional.